It’s not measured in pure clicks. It’s not measured in how little you spend on a click.

 Does your ad point to your home page?
 You’re making a mistake far too many small businesses make.
 Your home page is a general page that tells people about your company.

-While other PPC platforms have similar quality models, AdWords is the one where you really need to understand what your quality score is and how it impacts your PPC campaign success.
+While other PPC platforms have similar quality models, Ads is the one where you really need to understand what your quality score is and how it impacts your PPC campaign success.

 Ignoring it will cost you a lot of money.